-Are you wondering what your ancestor did at the end of the 19th century?
-Well then the 1890 census records can give you so much information about their lives.
+Wondering just what did your ancestor do during the very end of the 19th century?
+Well, the 1890 census records can give you plenty of information about their lives.
 Please read on and discover everything that these records have to offer.

 I’m sorry but I will have to break some bad news to you.
 Unfortunately the 1890 census records were largely destroyed by a fire in 1921.
 There are only fragments of these records that remain that were held in the Commerce Department in Washington, DC.